web3labs/chainlens-free/README.md

 ```bash
 NODE_ENDPOINT=http://<node_endpoint> docker-compose up
 ```

+Note that if setting `NODE_ENDPOINT` to a local Ethereum instance, you may need to use the IP address assocaited with the Docker bridged interface, often denoted by `docker0`.

 Append the `-d` argument to run the containers in the backgroud

 You will be able to access the Explorer UI via: